smellmar/il-derevigenere/README.md

 While staying true to the Vigenere cipher concept, this implementation introduces several enhancements:

-User-Friendly Interface: The script provides a seamless user experience, allowing users to easily input messages and keywords without getting into the specifics of encryption or decryption operations.
+Type Interface: Easily input messages and keywords.

-Special Character Handling: In contrast to the original cipher, which required users to manually remove and reinsert special characters before and after encryption, this script automates the process.
-Special characters are seamlessly incorporated into the encrypted message without any user intervention.
+Special Character Handling: The original cipher required users to manually remove and reinsert special characters before and after encryption.
+This script nicely handles the process for you.

-Keystone Markers: The script employs `[>.<]` markers to represent unknown characters in the message, ensuring transparency during the encryption process.
-These markers simplify the identification of characters that may be altered during encryption, enhancing overall clarity.
+Unkown Characters: `[>.<]` markers represent unknown characters in the message.

 ## Getting Started